fffffarmer/Academic-More/README.md

 # Academic-More
-The final project of Introduction to electrical engineering Teaming up with Cheng Ruoyu, Guo Jiasong and Wang Yixiong
+The final project of Introduction to electrical engineering, teaming up with Cheng Ruoyu, Guo Jiasong and Wang Yixiong